 You don’t need to be an expert to participate – just be interested in Puget Sound issues and be willing share the knowledge you learn with people at local beaches and events throughout Snohomish County.

 As with any WSU Snohomish Extension Program, our training is open and accessible to all interested participants without discrimination.
-Join today by filling out our 2020 Beach Watcher Application.

 Looking for a quick dip into Puget Sound Intertidal Ecology?